AY2324S2-CS2113T-T09-2/tp/README.md

 ## Welcome!
 BinBash is a **desktop application** designed to streamline inventory management for small businesses.
-Featuring a user-friendly **Command Line Interface (CLI)**, this lightweight tool efficiently handles all essential inventory tasks.
+Featuring a user-friendly **Command Line Interface (CLI)**, this lightweight tool efficiently handles all essential inventory tasks for your daily operations.

 ## Features